maksimvoevodskij81/API/README.md

   clients unbroken and still achieve data consistency.
 - Cover API by unit tests.
 - Error handle could use some improvement , important because it makes it easier for the end users to use API it correctly.Makes easily find bugs and rise               maintainability.
+- Should implement Authentication, and Authorization in ASP.NET Web API.

 ## Screenshots